Pilot Peer Training

 - Classroom course in London Gatwick

-- Accredited by the UK CAA and delivered by the UK CAA experts on mental health and wellbeing
+- Endorsed by the UK CAA and delivered by the UK CAA experts on mental health and wellbeing

 - Complete programme providing delegates with skills, knowledge and behaviours, as a Peer

 - Develops the ability to have peer to peer conversation